po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

     * 🙋 By visiting the documentation!

-* Open the [jQuery web site](https://jquery.com/) and then select the "API Documentation" menu link to open the documentation and do the following:
+* Open the [Fetch Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) and then scroll down to the first code block, a basic fetch request.

-    * Review the menu on the left of different categories of DOM manipulation methods.

-    * In order to use these methods, we must first use the jQuery selector to choose an element to manipulate.

-    * In the Selectors category, select Basic to see how jQuery selects elements with attributes like `class` and `id` as well as by the element name, such as `$("div")`.

-    * Once an element has been selected, we can use the dot notation to invoke a jQuery method.

-    * Go back to the main menu and select the CSS category for the `.css()` method.

-    * Demonstrate the following code `$("someElement").css("background-color", "grey")`.

-    * Use the examples in the documentation to see how the methods work.
+    * Explain to the students that fetch begins with the URL of the server you are looking to receive data from

+    * After the fetch request is completed, with the .then statement use to do something with the response.
+In this case we are using the built in .json() to convert the response to JSON.

+    * Let them know we will discuss what is JSON a little later in the class.

+    * After converting the response to JSON, we use another .then statement to do something with the data, in this example we console.log the data.

+    * Let them know that this data is typically used to render dynamically generate elements.

 ### 2. Instructor Demo: cURL Demo (5 min)

 * Open `your terminal` to demonstrate the following:

-    * Even though the primary focus is to use Fetch in the web browser, there are other methods to communicate with APIs.
+    * Even though the primary focus is to use Fetch, there are other methods to communicate with APIs.

 * In your terminal type  `curl https://api.github.com/users` and then press the enter or return key.